Introduction

 Other relationships

 All entities are subject to an annual audit carried out (for Crown entities) under the auspices of the Auditor General.
 Crown entities and other Crown-funded agencies may also be subject to a Parliamentary select committee review.
-Crown entities will also deal with SSC particularly in respect to Chief Executive appointments and reviews and remuneration.
+Crown entities will also deal with SSC particularly in respect to Chief Executive appointments, reviews and remuneration.

 Web links